McNerdius/TailBlazor/Source/wwwroot/content/overview.md

 You'll need the .NET 6+ SDK, Node.JS, and of course a development environment — _PowerShell optional_

 ::: info
 TailBlazor is geared toward .NET 6+ and Tailwind 3+.
 Older versions would work too, but the build steps and config would be a bit different.
+I'm currently rehashing this site and the associated templates, updating them for .NET 7.
+The only incompatibilities i forsee will be usage of .NET 7's "empty" (bootstrap-free) templates, and the `--blazor-load-progress` variables.
 :::

 ## Development Environment: {#de}